practicingruby/practicing-ruby-paid/posts/gregory/003-closure-double-edged-sword.md

 If used correctly, this behavior can be a feature.
 It's not one that you or I would use day to day, but because this approach can be used to maintain state in a purely functional way, it is at least academically interesting.
 However, in most ordinary use cases, it is much more likely that this behavior is going to cause a memory leak than it is to do anything helpful for you, since it leads to lots of seemingly throwaway data stored in local variables getting dangling references that prevent that data from being garbage collected.

-## Not all closure-based memory leaks are so obvious
+### Not all closure-based memory leaks are so obvious

-Capturing references to locals from the enclosing scope for longer than you meant to isn't the only way that you can cause leaks with `Proc` objects.
+Capturing references to locals from the enclosing scope for longer than necessary isn't the only way that you can cause leaks with `Proc` objects.
 Every `Proc` object also creates a reference to the object that it was defined within, which is an even harder to notice leak.
 Let's take a look at an example of how that can come back to bite you.

 Suppose we have a configurable logger module and we want to record a message to the logs each time a new `User` object is created.
 If we were going for something simple and straightforward, we might end up with code similar to what you see below.